hphelion/documentation/cloudos/services-identity-overview.md

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md) -->

-Based on Keystone, the OpenStack Identity Service, the HP Cloud Identity Service provides one-stop authentication for all HP Public Cloud offerings.
+Based on Keystone, the OpenStack Identity Service, the HP Cloud Identity Service provides one-stop authentication for all HP Helion Public Cloud offerings.
 Key terms include:

-- User -- A digital representation of a person, system, or service who uses HP Public Cloud.
+- User -- A digital representation of a person, system, or service who uses HP Helion Public Cloud.
 The Identity Service validates that incoming requests are being made by the user who claims to be making the call.
 Users have a login and may be assigned tokens to access resources.
 Users can scope their authentication to a tenant which then limits where and how their tokens can be used to interact with services.
 Users are associated with tenants based on roles assigned to them with that tenant.

 - Credentials -- Data that belongs to, is owned by, and generally only known by a user that the user can present to prove they are who they are (since nobody else should know that data).